AmitTzah/Badge_AI/README.md

 To fix this issue:

 1. Go to C:\flutter\.pub-cache\hosted\pub.dartlang.org\flutter_barcode_scanner-1.0.1\android\src\main\java\com\amolg\flutterbarcodescanner\BarcodeCaptureActivity.java
-2.
-3.In the file FlutterBarcodeScannerPlugin.java:

-Modify all references from FlutterActivity to FlutterFragmentActivity.
+2. In the file FlutterBarcodeScannerPlugin.java, modify all references from FlutterActivity to FlutterFragmentActivity.